 1/2 head cauliflower

 (Fill free to add a few other veggies of your choice)

-Spread your crescent rolls out on sheet pan like a pizza crust (connect the squares) and bake at 350 degrees for 7 - 10 minutes (until lightly brown).
-Mix the mayo, sour cream, hidden valley ranch pkg. and cream cheese together.
+Spread your crescent rolls out on a sheet pan like a pizza crust (connect the squares) and bake at 350 degrees for 7 - 10 minutes (until lightly brown).
+Mix the mayo, sour cream, hidden valley ranch pkg., and cream cheese together.
 Spread over the cooled layer of crescent rolls.
-Chop all of the veggies and strategically place on the pizza.
+Chop all of the veggies and strategically place them on the pizza.
 Next, top with the mozzarella and cheddar cheese.
 Cut into squares and serve.

 Mouthwatering buttery garlic lemon shrimp that takes minutes to prepare.